edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/syllabus.md

 ### No damage to blade
 ### Machine can manually be spun freely
  * Power off the machine before checking this
+ * Open the front door, spin the blade by hand to check it runs freely
  * Blade must stay aligned when spinning manually

 ### All doors are closed on the machine